-In order to transform Atos Origin into an integrated global organisation, I have decided to reshape the operational organisation of the Company.
-Effective since 18 February 2009, the new organisation has been designed with four clear objectives in mind:
+In order to transform Atos Origin into an integrated global organization, I have decided to reshape the operational organization of the Company.
+Effective since February 18th, 2009, the new organization has been designed with four clear objectives in mind:

-- increase focus on clients and global Markets; - industrialise our global and local delivery capabilities; - boost our innovation potential;
+- Increase focus on clients and global Markets - Industrialize our global and local delivery capabilities, - Boost our innovation potential, - Move to an integrated operating model.

-move to an integrated operating model.
-With the implementation of this new organisation, two Senior Executive Vice-Presidents have been appointed reporting directly to me: Charles Dehelly, responsible for Operations, and Gilles Grapinet, responsible for Global Functions.
+With the implementation of this new organization, two Senior Executive Vice-Presidents have been appointed reporting directly to me: Charles Dehelly, responsible for Operations, and Gilles Grapinet, responsible for Global Functions.